daisygunn/heiwa-gallery/README.md

 ![](assets/images/mailchimp-form.jpg)

 If the user is logged in and has previously subscribed then the form is hidden to provide clarity to the user.
-I have achieved this using a call to the [MailChimp API](https://mailchimp.com/developer/marketing/api/list-members/) to retrieve a list of all of the emails currently registered if the email address of the logged-in user is present in this list then the following message is shown;
+I have achieved this using a call to the [MailChimp API](https://mailchimp.com/developer/marketing/api/list-members/) to retrieve a list of all of the emails currently registered if the email address of the logged-in user is present in this list then the following message is shown:

 ![](assets/images/already-subscribed.jpg)